macder/medusa-fulfillment-shippo/README.md

 [See here for common issue](#help-adding-a-shipping-method-to-cart-throws-an-error)

-## Using Rates at Checkout

-As of v0.12.0, the CustomShippingOptionService is no longer used, in favour of decorators.
-This introduced some significant improvements along with breaking changes.
-This was likely the final breaking change to this feature.

-### Retrieving Shipping Options with Rates
+### During Checkout

-[Retrieve shipping options for cart](https://docs.medusajs.com/api/store/shipping-option/retrieve-shipping-options-for-cart) as usual and if any are setup for live-rates they will have a rate.
+[Retrieve shipping options for cart](https://docs.medusajs.com/api/store/shipping-option/retrieve-shipping-options-for-cart) as usual and any `price_type: calculated` options belonging to `provider: shippo` will have `amount: Number`.

-Implementations need to consider rates can only calculate if the cart has items and a complete shipping address.

 **HTTP:**